 Regular clothing often builds-up electricity that can lead to an ESD.
 Those entering a clean room should be dressed or covered in clothing made with electrically conductive textiles.
 The clothing incorporates metal strands mixed with other materials like cotton to make cloth for the clothing.
-Protecting hands with ESD-safe gloves is also important to minimize the risk of a discharge.
+Protecting hands with ESD-safe gloves is also important to minimize the risk of discharge.

-A worker should also be “grounded” when working in the clean room.
+A worker should also be “grounded” when working in a clean room.
 This is achieved by having the workers wear grounding wristbands.
 The wristband moves an electrical charge from the person to the ground where it dissipates.

 Use ESD-free Tools

-Tools used in the clean room should have a double-layered grips made out of a material like polyethylene that minimizes the movement of an electrical charge from a worker to the electronic device she is working on.
+Tools used in the clean room should have a double-layered grip made out of a material like polyethylene that minimizes the movement of an electrical charge from a worker to the electronic device she is working on.
 All electrical tools should be plugged into a properly grounded outlet before using as well.